Fire-Rated Cables for Wire Harness: Types, Standards & Selection Guide

 6. Industry Applications & Code Requirements

 Building codes define which circuits require fire-resistant cable based on the consequence of circuit failure during a fire.
-The principle is straightforward: if losing the circuit makes evacuation harder or firefighting impossible, the cable must survive the fire.
+The principle: if losing the circuit makes evacuation harder or firefighting impossible, the cable must survive the fire.
 Life-safety systems — fire detection, emergency lighting, smoke extraction, elevator recall, and public address — universally require fire-resistant cable.
-Everything else is cost-optimized with flame-retardant cable appropriate to its installation location.

 7. Testing & Verification: How to Validate Fire Ratings